 These real-life beauty campaigns are encouraging and are definitely a needed step in the right direction.
 But, if we are going to celebrate the beauty of diversity, let’s make the celebration truly inclusive.

-Dove, if you need a real life, fiery red-head woman, I am available!If you enjoyed this post, consider buying me a cafe mocha.
+Dove, if you need a real life, fiery red-head woman, I am available!If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.